Program and courses Economic Psychology

 Study economic behavior, consumer psychology and decision-making related to marketing, financial behavior, and communication in a small-scale, international classroom, focused on applying theory to practice.

-- This program has been a specialist program in Economic Psychology since 1972.
+- Tilburg University is a specialist in Economic Psychology since 1972.
 It is unique in the Netherlands with its focus on practical application of theory, in the areas of consumer behavior, marketing, financial decision-making and implications for public finances.

-- Not only do you delve into the theory of economic psychology, you also learn to apply theory to practice, with an emphasis on how economic and consumer psychology can be applied to companies, non-profit and policy-making.
+- Not only do you delve into the theory of economic psychology, but you also learn to apply theory to practice, with an emphasis on how economic and consumer psychology can be applied to companies, non-profits, and policy-making.

 - You will be part of an international, diverse classroom, with small-scale, interactive education and led by internationally renowned scholars from dynamic research institutes like TIBER.